Posts

 Model 1 Computer System Complete Drives Printer TRS-80

-Below is an excerpt from an eBay auction for an interesting piece of technology history (background): "TRS-80 computer system with keyboard/CPU, expansion interface, monitor, two 1/2 height 5 1/4 disk drives in a single enclosure, TRS-DOS manual, level II basic manual, expansion interface manual, RS-232 option manual, TRS-80 IB modem (untested, no land line), printer and all of the cables.
+Below is an excerpt from an eBay auction for an interesting piece of technology history ( background ): "TRS-80 computer system with keyboard/CPU, expansion interface, monitor, two 1/2 height 5 1/4 disk drives in a single enclosure, TRS-DOS manual, level II basic manual, expansion interface manual, RS-232 option manual, TRS-80 IB modem (untested, no land line), printer and all of the cables.
 All components except the modem are guaranteed to be working well.
 The memory is at the maximum size of 48K.
 The disk drives are double sided double density (supported by some third party DOSs, compatible with single side TRSDOS).
 Does not have the double density disk controller option.
 The disk drive enclosure and drives are third-party parts.
 The Okidata Microline 80 printer is compatible with the Model 1 character and graphics set and includes 4 ribbons.
 The new ribbons are not tested and could be dry by now.
-Software disks includes TRSDOS, Newdos 80 for the model 1, a games disk and a utility disk with assorted programs."
+Software disks includes TRSDOS, Newdos 80 for the model 1, a games disk and a util...

 Vintage Digital DEC Rainbow Computer Model PC 100 - B

-Below is an excerpt from an eBay auction for an interesting piece of technology history (background): "Vintage Digital Equipment Corporation Rainbow Computer.
+Part of a new feature for this site, I am going to start to post links to interesting items that I find on eBay.
+I will try to post only unique items or ones with interesting history.
+Below is an excerpt from an eBay auction for an interesting piece of technology history ( background ): "Vintage Digital Equipment Corporation Rainbow Computer.
 Model PC 100 - B. It is clean with no musty or bad odors.
 The top is discolored - you can see the outline of books that sat on top of it.
 It's very heavy, about 32 or 33 pounds.
 I have no idea if it still works, so I'm selling it 'as is'.
 If you need me to take a close up picture of any part, I would be happy to.
 Buyer pays actual shipping.
 I accept PayPal, money order or check.
 Thank you for looking!"
+Note: These posts are not meant as recommendations of the items, or seller.
+If you choose to bid on the item do so at your own risk.

 Microsoft says it's time to kill Smart Watches

+BetaNews reports: "While SPOT devices were released to great fanfare four years ago, the company says it will stop selling new watches.
 Smart watches with the MSN Direct service have sold out, and the company has no intentions of producing new models.
 It says however, that it would continue to seek out new channels for the SPOT technology."
+If you are looking for new vintage technologies to collect, this is a new item that you can add to your collection.

 Milliways: Infocom's Unreleased Sequel to Hitchhiker's Guide to the Galaxy

+Waxy.org reports: "Milliways: The Restaurant at the End of the Universe, the unreleased sequel to Infocom's The Hitchhiker's Guide to the Galaxy.
+For the first time, here's the full story: with never-before-seen design documents, internal emails, and two playable prototypes.
+Sit back, this might take a while."
 Are you a fan of the old text adventure games like Zork, or the Leather Goddesses of Phobos (although I never played it, but I did know about it)?
 According to this site you can now play an unreleased sequel to Infocom's The Hitchhiker's Guide to the Galaxy.

 Windows 95 Promotional Video